A two-week, in-person introduction to high school and early college chemistry, designed for students in grades 9–12.

 Currently teaches at Williams College.

-Topics will include: stoichiometry, chemical bonding, spectrophotometry, thermochemistry, molecular geometry, bonding, intermolecular forces and polarity, acids and bases, titration, and electrochemistry.
+Topics will include: the chemical formula, stoichiometry, chemical bonding, spectrophotometry, thermochemistry, molecular geometry, intermolecular forces and polarity, acids and bases, titration, and electrochemistry.

 Questions?
 Email carlislechemprep@gmail.com